ericjenn/working-groups/safety-related-profile/documents/conv_specification_example/README.md

 <div class="note">

-The semantics of an ONNX model is given in Section "Model Semantics" of the [Intermediate Representation](https://github.com/onnx/onnx/blob/main/docs/IR.md) page.
+[NOTE:] The semantics of an ONNX model is given in Section "Model Semantics" of the [Intermediate Representation](https://github.com/onnx/onnx/blob/main/docs/IR.md) page.
 Basically, an inference-model is a stateless function (except possibly